 1. The Qualities of Your Players and Team - By far the most important factor to consider when determining a strategy is focusing on you and what your team can and can't do.
 Too often we worry about what the other team does well and neglect what makes our team great.
 Make slight adjustments to the opponent but stay true to who you are or your team will feel like you have no faith in them.
 Some examples may include if you have technical small team you may want to play possession based soccer so you aren't defending as much and use posession as your mode of defence.
 Perhaps you have a slow back line you may want to sit deep in your own half defensively so they are always in good position to win challenges.

 2. The Opponent - Of course you need to consider what the opponent's strengths and weaknesses are.
 Are they a very direct team do you want to press them to stop the supply or play with an extra center defensive midfielder to win aerial balls?
 Maybe if they are a speedy team you don't want to give them space to run into so you sit deep with your defensive block.
+Each opponent needs a unique soccer strategy so be prepared to be flexible.

 3. The Field - We've all played on fields with big holes, dead grass, hard as rock.
 Not to mention the ones that look huge and wide and the other ones that are so tiny and narrow.
 Consider the field dimensions and condition of the field when implementing the strategy you want to use for your own team and against your opponents.
 Narrow field maybe you need to play direct or start launching some long throws into the box.